krasimir/blog-posts/2017/Stent/post.md

 );
 ```

 A _state_ in the context of Stent is just a regular JavaScript object with one reserved prop - `name`.
-As we will see in a bit we may store whatever we want there but the `name` is used by the library for its own internal purposes.
+As we will see in a bit we may store whatever we want there but the `name` key is used by the library for its internal processes.
 We should always provide that `name` and its value should be a string representing one of the machine's states.

 The name of the machine `LoginFormSM` is also important in our case because we are going to wire it to a React component.
 Let's now see what is behind the `transitions` object.

-### The state machine transitions map
+### State machine transitions' map

-The transitions map is an object of objects using the following convention:
+The transitions map is an object of objects following the convention:

 ```js
 {